 Research & Evaluation Fellow

-Elana Nelson, hailing all the way from Washington State, comes to the Office of Innovation as an iProv Fellow with Brown University.
-There, she is currently studying Applied Mathematics and Economics.
+Elana Nelson, hailing all the way from Washington State, comes to the Office of Innovation from Brown University.
+There, she was a 2018 iProv Fellow and is currently studying Applied Mathematics and Economics.
 She has a deep passion for education reform, and has been involved with teaching and improving the learning of underrepresented students for several years.
-This summer, she is supporting evaluation of personalized learning approaches in Rhode Island Lighthouse Schools.
+At the Office of Innovation, Elana’s work focuses on supporting evaluation of personalized learning approaches in Rhode Island Lighthouse Schools.